We will continue to accept targeted spay/neuter grant applications until this year's funds are gone...but the clock is ticking!

 Our targeted spay/neuter grants do NOT fund projects that:

-- Can’t provide measurable results or save many lives
+- Can’t provide measurable results

 - Don't address a critical need in a targeted area of your community.

 - Focus on spay/neuter for pets without owners (ie those being prepared for adoption or just adopted by your organization)

 Our grant application cycle is currently open and will run until funding is exhausted.
 We encourage you to apply online as soon as possible, as this year’s funding is quickly running out.
 See online links below.